zawthu120980/mirror247/README.md

 - `SERVER_PORT`: Only For VPS even if `IS_VPS` is `False`, which is the **BASE_URL_OF_BOT** Port.
 - `WEB_PINCODE`: If empty or `False` means no more pincode required while qbit web selection. `Bool`
 - `QB_SEED`: If `True` QB torrent will be seeded after and while uploading until reaching specific ratio or time, edit `MaxRatio` or `GlobalMaxSeedingMinutes` or both from qbittorrent.conf (`-1` means no limit, but u can cancel manually by gid). **NOTE**: 1.
 Don't change `MaxRatioAction`, 2.
 Only works with `/qbmirror` and `/qbzipmirror`. `Bool`
-- `QB_TIMEOUT`: Timeout of dead torrents downloading with qBittorrent in seconds.
   - **Qbittorrent NOTE**: If your facing ram exceeded issue then set limit for `MaxConnecs` and decrease `AsyncIOThreadsCount` in qbittorrent config.
+- `TORRENT_TIMEOUT`: Timeout of dead torrents downloading with qBittorrent and Aria2c in seconds.
 - `TG_SPLIT_SIZE`: Size of split in bytes, leave it empty for max size `2GB`.
 - `AS_DOCUMENT`: Default Telegram file type upload.
 Empty or `False` means as media. `Bool`
 - `EQUAL_SPLITS`: Split files larger than **TG_SPLIT_SIZE** into equal parts size (Not working with zip cmd). `Bool`
 - `CUSTOM_FILENAME`: Add custom word to leeched file name.
 - `UPSTREAM_REPO`: Your github repository link, if your repo is private add `https://username:{githubtoken}@github.com/{username}/{reponame}` format.
 Get token from [Github settings](https://github.com/settings/tokens).
-So you can update your appllication from filled repository on each restart. **NOTE**: Any change in docker or requirements you need to deploy/build again with updated repo to take effect - DON'T delete .gitignore file.
-Read [THIS](https://github.com/professorop/247-Mirror-Bot/tree/master#upstream-repo-recommended) also.
+So you can update your bot from filled repository on each restart. **NOTE**: Any change in docker or requirements you need to deploy/build again with updated repo to take effect.
+DON'T delete .gitignore file.
+For more information read [THIS](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#upstream-repo-recommended).
 - `UPSTREAM_BRANCH`: Upstream branch for update.
 Empty means `master`.
+- `EXTENTION_FILTER`: File extentions that won't upload.
+Separate them by space.
 - `SHORTENER_API`: Fill your Shortener API key.
 - `SHORTENER`: Shortener URL.
   - Supported URL Shorteners: